TheovanKraay/spring-chatgpt-cassandra-mi/README.md

 # Spring ChatGPT Sample with Azure Managed Instance for Apache Cassandra

-This sample shows how to build a ChatGPT like application in Spring and run on Azure Spring Apps with Azure Cosmos DB.
-The vector store in Azure Cosmos DB enables ChatGPT to use your private data to answer the questions.
+This sample shows how to build a ChatGPT like application in Spring using Azure OpenAI and Azure Managed Instance for Apache Cassandra (version 5.0) as a vector store.
+This enables OpenAI to use your private data to answer the questions.

 ### Application Architecture

 This application utilizes the following Azure resources:

-- [**Azure Spring Apps**](https://docs.microsoft.com/azure/spring-apps/) to host the application
+- Java Spring Boot Framework to host the application
 - [**Azure OpenAI**](https://docs.microsoft.com/azure/cognitive-services/openai/) for ChatGPT
 - [**Azure Managed Instance for Apache Cassandra**](https://aka.ms/CassandraMIVectorStore) as the vector store database.